openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Deferred Credential Error Response {#deferred-credential_error_response}

-When the Deferred Credential Request is invalid or the credential is not available yet, the Credential Issuer MUST construct the error response as defined in (#credential-error-response).
+When the Deferred Credential Request is invalid or the credential is not available yet, the Credential Issuer constructs the error response as defined in (#credential-error-response).

 The following additional error codes are specified in addition to those already defined in (#credential-request-errors):